precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 The Alt and GUI modifiers aren't the only problem, think of the mouse too.
 The firmware that's running on your keyboard cannot tell that you have clicked or scrolled the mouse wheel while holding down a mod-tap key.
 All it sees is that you've been holding down a mod-tap for more than the tapping term and released it without pressing any other key in between.
 As we now know, this is the cue for the firmware to activate the tapping function of the mod-tap in question if retro tap is enabled. <kbd>Ctrl</kbd>+<kbd>Left-Click</kbd> to open a link in a new tab or <kbd>Shift</kbd>+<kbd>Scrollwheel</kbd> to scroll sideways would thus be accompanied with unintended letters.

-One tempting solution is to resort to per key retro tap in order to disable retro tap for the problematic GUI and Alt mod-taps and keep it for others.
-It's up to you whether it's disorientating or not to have some home row keys retro-tappable and some others not.
+One proposed solution is [sending a dummy keycode to neutralize the flashing modifiers](https://github.com/qmk/qmk_firmware/pull/20992) but it is still an open pull request.

 #### Retro Shift